amoraschi/mineflayer-elytrafly/README.md

 *Warning* | I don't recommend changing the speed option, `bot.elytrafly.flyTo` changes it but reverts it back when it's finished

+---

 ```js
 bot.elytrafly.start()
 ```

 Makes the bot fly with the elytra, by default it will go forwards, you can change this before starting with:

+---

 ```js
 bot.elytrafly.setControlState(state: string, value: boolean)
 ```

+The bot should follow its sight, this means you can change its course by changing the bot's `yaw`

 States: